QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 nft add rule qubes custom-input tcp dport 443 ip daddr 10.137.0.xx counter accept
 ```

-To make it persistent, you need to add this command in `/rw/config/rc.local`:
+To make it persistent, you need to add this command in the script `/rw/config/rc.local`:

 ```
 [user@qubeDEST user]$ sudo -i